rekpero/weavy/README.md

 2. Session-based keyfile storage
 3. More markdown element rich message bodies.
 4. Mail with Attachments
-4. Session-based mail drafts.
+5. Session-based mail drafts.
-5. Star Mail and a separate starred box for viewing
+6. Star Mail and a separate starred box for viewing
-6. Mail Outbox for viewing sent mails
+7. Mail Outbox for viewing sent mails
-7. Mobile-responsiveness (except landing page).
+8. Mobile-responsiveness (except landing page).
-8. Integrated Notifications with a mail sent watcher that let user know when the mail is mined
+9. Integrated Notifications with a mail sent watcher that let user know when the mail is mined
-9. Integrated ArweaveId
+10. Integrated ArweaveId
-10. Backward compatibility with the original weavemail version
+11. Backward compatibility with the original weavemail version
+12. Add caching of all mails

 ## How does it work?